Katamori/porthu-displayer-assignment/README.md

 ### Requirements

 * PHP 7.4
+    * `sqlite3` extension required
 * SQLite 3

 ### Install

 Create an SQLite database called `porthu`.

+Save the resulting `.sqlite3` file in the project's `database` folder, as the program is going to look for it there.

 Execute `./database/porthu.sql` on it - so that the initial data structure is created.